 For the Cake:

 - Preheat the oven to 350F.
-Butter and flour 3 (9-inch) cake pans or spray with baking spray.
+Butter and flour three 8-inch round cake pans or spray with baking spray.
+(Wrap the cake pans with soaked baking strips if you’d like.)

 - In a medium bowl, whisk together the flour, baking powder, salt, and baking soda.